grafana/grafonnet-lib/README.md

 alongside our new library, we can have it import both the code for all the plugins we depend upon, and Grafonnet itself, in one seamless step.

+See a full list of public 'plugins' for Grafonnet [here](plugins.md).

 [brew]:https://brew.sh/
 [jsonnet]:http://jsonnet.org/
 [jsonnetgh]:https://github.com/google/jsonnet